mrc-ide/covid-sim/data/README.md

 This will:

- 1. Build a copy of the SpatialSim executable configured for the appropriate country (in this case the UK)
+ 1. Build a copy of the CovidSim executable configured for the appropriate country (in this case the UK)

  2. Do a no intervention base run.
 This run also provides various `*.bin`